Skip to content

 You can run Kite two ways:

-• Installed (the .exe/.msi/.deb/.rpm) — integrates with your system (Start menu / app launcher, uninstaller) and stores its data in your user profile (see below).
+• Installed (the .exe / .deb / .rpm / .dmg) — integrates with your system (Start menu / app launcher / Applications, uninstaller) and stores its data in your user profile (see below).

-• Portable — use a standalone executable (or the AppImage) and place an empty file named .portable next to it.
-Kite then keeps everything — the flight database, raw logs, and any downloaded helper tools — in a single data/ folder next to the executable, and writes nothing to your user profile.
+• Portable — unzip the ..._portable.zip: it already contains the executable and an empty file named .portable, so Kite keeps everything — the flight database, raw logs, and any downloaded helper tools — in a single data/ folder next to the executable, writing nothing to your user profile.
+(You can also add a .portable file next to a standalone executable / AppImage yourself.)

 When to go portable